scopethis/scopethis.github.io/src/templates/posts/vue-composition-api.md

 ---
 ## Vue

-Those of you that use Vue, know that writing a single file component can be a very structured process, methods and variables must be written in specific, known, places.
+Those of you that use Vue, know that writing a single file component can be a very structured process.
+Methods and variables must be written in specific, known, places.
 This is part of Vue's charm, in that it can be picked up quickly by newcomers.

 ```html
 <template>